sigp/lighthouse/book/src/ui-configuration.md

 > The Beacon Node must be run with the `--gui` flag set.

 > If you run Siren in the browser (by entering `localhost` in the browser), you will need to allow CORS in the http API.
 This can be done by adding the flag `--http-allow-origin "*"` in both beacon node and validator client.
 If you would like to access Siren beyond the local computer, we recommend to use ssh tunnel.
-This requires ssh tunnel to 3 ports: `80` (assuming the port is unchanged as per the [installation guide](./ui-installation.md#docker-recommended), `5052` (for beacon node) and `5062` (for validator client).
+This requires ssh tunnel to connect to 3 ports: `80` (assuming the port is unchanged as per the [installation guide](./ui-installation.md#docker-recommended), `5052` (for beacon node) and `5062` (for validator client).
 You can use the command below to perform ssh tunneling:
 ```bash
 ssh -L 80:127.0.0.1:80 -L 5052:127.0.0.1:5052 -L 5062:127.0.0.1:5062 username@local_ip
 ```

 where `username` is the username of the server and `local_ip` is the local IP address of the server.
 Once you have successfully connected to the server via ssh tunnel, you should be able to access Siren by entering `localhost` in a web browser.

 > You can also access Siren using the app downloaded in the [Siren release page](https://github.com/sigp/siren/releases).
-To access Siren beyond the local computer, you can use ssh tunnel to ports `5052` and `5062` using the command:
+To access Siren beyond the local computer, you can use ssh tunnel to connect to ports `5052` and `5062` using the command:

 ```bash
 ssh -L 5052:127.0.0.1:5052 -L 5062:127.0.0.1:5062 username@local_ip